Eligibility and Guidelines

 Q. When will I receive funding?

-A. All grantees should receive funding by January 2021.
+A. All grantees for the 2021 Microgrant Initiative year should receive funding by January 2022.
 USJETAA will prioritize those projects that are happening first for funding disbursal, so please let us know in the application when you need to receive the funds in order to begin the project.

 Q. Can I request more funding after submitting my application?